apwete/CogentRoleplay-Core/Playing the Game.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | **Result Adjustment** | +15 | +11 | +8 | +5 | +3 | +1 | +0 | -1 | -3 | -5 | -8 | -11 | -15 |

 If two or more Characters have a scale modifier, adjust the scale modifiers for both Characters so that the smaller scale modifier is 0.
+Only the results of the Dice Roll are modified, and Narrative Successes can not be turned into Narrative Failures (and vice versa).

 *Example*

 > An Ogre (+1 Scale) is trying to smash a Pixie (-1 Scale).
-> The Narrator adjusts the scale modifier for the Ogre to be +2 Scale, and the scale of the Pixie to be 0 Scale.
+> The Narrator adjusts the scale modifier for the Ogre to be +2 Scale, and the scale of the Pixie to be 0 Scale (setting the smaller scale to 0).
-> The Ogre rolls Narrative Success of 0 and adds the +2 Scale modifier to get a total of Narrative Success of 4 (Level 4 Injury before Armour).
+> The Ogre rolls Narrative Success of 0 and adds the +2 Scale modifier to get a total of Narrative Success of 2 (Level 2 Injury before Armour).
+> The Pixie rolls a Narrative Success of 1 and subtracts the +2 Scale modifier to get a total Narrative Success of 0 (Narrative Success can not be turned to Narrative Failure) and deals a Level 0 Injury before Armour.

 ## Destiny

 ### Destiny Points

-All Characters start with 3 Destiny Points at the beginning of every Story, and get 1 Destiny Point per Chapter (1-3 sessions) of the Story.
+All Characters start with a number Destiny Points at the beginning of every Story based on the Tier of play, and get 1 Destiny Point per Chapter (1-3 sessions) of the Story, to a maximum as defined by the Tier.
 Destiny Points are the mechanism for Players to "Spend Luck" during any Dice Roll.
 There are two times that Destiny Points may be used, either before or after a Dice Roll.

 **Before a Dice Roll**